FrankLef/cookiecutter-pkg/README.md

     Import "mypkg" could not be resolved Pylance(reportMissingImports)

-It is usually because of 2 different problems. **Both problems must be resolved** for the package to work in
+It is usually because of 2 different problems. **Both problems must be resolved** for the package to work.

+These problems are

     1. Wrong interpreter used by Visual Studio Code
     2. Poetry virtual environment is desynchronized